ipipan/spacy-pl/README.md

 # spaCy: Polish language pipeline and models

 ## Where to get it
-The latest version of the model is available here: [http://zil.ipipan.waw.pl/SpacyPL](http://zil.ipipan.waw.pl/SpacyPL)
+The latest versions of the models are available here: [http://zil.ipipan.waw.pl/SpacyPL](http://zil.ipipan.waw.pl/SpacyPL)

 ## Requirements
 Spacy in a version `>= 2.2`.